 Robin is a workplace training application.
 It was built from the ground up to offer a supportive learning culture for members on-boarding a new company.
 We focused on delivering an enjoyable experience around the vast amount of content companies already have and maximising on its impact by offering features like engagement stats and a way to like slides to establish a feedback loop to management.
 Question features were added to gauge the output from individual team members.
 These features came from interviewing our development partners who used Robin during it's early days to inform our product decisions.

 State is the world’s structured opinion network.
 With the help and support of a world-class team, I helped craft new experiences in the app, on the web and through email.
 We worked in quick design sprint cycles to iterate our work fast and efficiently.
 User tests and diary studies provided us with quantitative and qualitative feedback to further explore different design solutions to the problems we faced.
-My time at State was a great learning experience where I learned to value testing and measuring the impact of an assumed solution.
+My time at State was a great learning experience where I learned to value testing and measuring the impact of a solution.